hdzierz/Genome-Assembly-Standard-in-Bioinformatics-at-PFR/bf2o9i3tmc.md

 - GFF with liftovers where applicable
 - Indices
 - Linkage maps if used during scaffold assignment and if not otherwise included in another Git repo
-- FASTA of markers if used and not otherwise available
+- FASTA of markers if used and not otherwise available elsew